Multiscale equilibration of highly entangled isotropic model polymer melts

 \section{Abstract}

-We present a computationally efficient multiscale method for preparing very well equilibrated, isotropic long chain model polymer melts.
+We present a computationally efficient multiscale method for preparing equilibrated, isotropic long chain model polymer melts.
 As an application we generate Kremer-Grest melts of $1000$ chains with $200$ entanglements and $25000$-$2000$ beads per chain, which cover the experimentally relevant bending rigidities up to and beyond the limit of the isotropic-nematic transition.
 In the first step, we employ Monte Carlo simulations of a lattice model to equilibrate the large-scale chain structure above the tube scale while ensuring a spatially homogeneous density distribution.
 We then use theoretical insight from a constrained mode tube model to introduce the bead degrees of freedom together with random walk conformational statistics all the way down to the Kuhn scale of the chains.
-This is followed by a sequence of simulations with force-capped bead-spring models slowly introducing the local bead packing.
+This is followed by a sequence of simulations with carefully parameterized force-capped bead-spring models, which slowly introduce the local bead packing while reproducing the larger scale chain statistics of the target Kremer-Grest system at all levels of force-capping.
 Finally we can switch to the full Kremer-Grest model without perturbing the structure.
 The resulting chain statistics is in excellent agreement with literature results on all length scales accessible in brute-force simulations of shorter chains.